Spiced Cranberry Pear Sauce Completes the Holiday Dinner

 Remove cinnamon sticks.
 Pour the sauce into a 1-quart dish; cover and refrigerate up to 1 week.

 This gluten-free recipe is designed for those with gluten intolerance, gluten sensitivity, or celiac disease, but I’ve found that people who have no food allergies like it, too.
 It is wheat-free, barley-free and rye-free.
-Also, it is egg-free, nut-free, casein-free, dairy-free and lactose-free.
+Also, it’s one of my gluten-free recipes that is egg-free, nut-free, casein-free, dairy-free and lactose-free.

 Remember: If the label doesn’t show clearly that something is gluten-free, check with the manufacturer.
 That may seem rather obvious, but it’s easy to overlook.
 The manufacturer doesn’t actually have to state that gluten is in the ingredients.
 They only need to state if there is wheat or any of the other seven common allergens.
 (I discuss this in more detail in my ebook, Eating and Living a Gluten-Free Diet…The Official Guide.)
 That means that barley, rye and some other less common gluten-y grains can actually be in the ingredients in amounts too small to require being listed by name.
 For example, the all-inclusive, commonly seen “flavorings” covers a lot of ingredients, some of them gluten-y.